rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

     - What does compute bound / memory bound mean.
 - Basic GPU architecture, in particular:
     - Some knowledge about the memory hierarchy (registers, L1/L2 caches, DRAM) and the increasing cost of memory accesses.
-    - What are CUDA threads / blocks, global memory.
-You can be confused about what is local memory.
+    - What are CUDA threads / blocks, global memory. *You can be confused about what is local memory*.
     - Some ressources on GPU architecture / CUDA programming:
         - [1h30 lecture by Athena Elfarou](https://www.nvidia.com/en-us/on-demand/session/gtc24-s62191/)
         - [13 lectures by Bob Crovella](https://www.youtube.com/watch?v=OsK8YFHTtNs&list=PL6RdenZrxrw-zNX7uuGppWETdxt_JxdMj)